How are sections different than groups?

 Sections and groups are very similar in some respects.
 They both allow instructors to manage subsets of students within a site.
 For example, both groups and sections allow instructors to filter and view one section of students at a time in the Gradebook.
 However, sections and groups also differ in several key ways.

 Sections are subsets of site participants.
 A section may have a variety of data attached to it, such as category, days of the week, times, and an assigned teaching assistant (in a course site only).
-Depending on how the software is implemented at a given location, the Section Info tool may be loaded with official course sections.
-Alternately, an instructor may be able to set up sections manually.

 - Sections are managed through the Section Info tool.

 - You may provide additional information about a section, such as title (required), days, start time, end time, maximum size, and location.

 - Sections must be assigned to a given category.
 Categories include lecture, lab, discussion, studio, and recitation.